LEI Register New Zealand - Apply before 6 PM and receive your Legal Entity Identifier today

 FAQs REGARDING LEGAL ENTITY IDENTIFIER

 The Legal Entity Identifier is a global 20-character alphanumeric number for identifying legal entities.
 Each Legal Entity Identifier number is unique: it is assigned to each legal entity once and may not be assigned to any other entity.
-The LEI number or code is an exclusive identifier, as each legal person is only issued a single LEI number.
+An LEI number or code is an exclusive identifier, as each legal person is only issued a single LEI number.

 The Legal Entity Identifier number does not replace the national registry code of a company.